Society of Tribologists and Lubrication Engineers

-The Society of Tribologists and Lubrication Engineers (STLE) is an American non-profit technical society for the tribology and lubrication engineering sectors worldwide.
+The Society of Tribologists and Lubrication Engineers (STLE) is a non-profit technical society for the tribology and lubrication engineering sectors worldwide.
 Its offices are in Park Ridge, Illinois.

 Established in 1944 as the American Society of Lubrication Engineers (ASLE), the STLE is now one of the world's largest associations solely dedicated to the advancement of the field of tribology.
-The STLE currently has over 13,000 members.
+STLE serves the needs of more than 15,000 individuals and 200 companies and organizations.

 An official STLE journal, Tribology Transactions, is published by Taylor and Francis and the society is also affiliated with Tribology Letters journal, published by Springer.
 STLE also publishes a monthly magazine, Tribology and Lubrication Technology (TLT).